One of the best parts of running this vagabonding blog is the opportunity to meet new and interesting people.

 At least weekly I receive emails from female readers asking about how safe it is to travel alone, or asking my advice about where to travel as a woman.

-I was wondering how to best answer these emails when Sallie popped up and I knew right away that I had to share her amazing story with everyone out there – she is an inspiration no matter who you are.
+I was wondering how to best answer these emails when Sallie Latch popped up.
+I knew right away that I had to share her amazing story with everyone out there — she is an inspiration no matter who you are.

-Sal is a 77-year-old woman traveling the world alone.
+Sallie is a 77-year-old woman traveling the world alone.
+And she’s been at it a long time.

 Starting at the age of 18, Sallie has been to 28 countries, many of which could be called “dangerous,” has been living in Mexico for the last five years, and has no plans to stop any time soon.
 In fact, even after being diagnosed with Leukemia two and a half years ago, she is in the process of planning her next year-long adventure.